jenil04/intro-to-web3js/projects/Introduction to Web3.js/1.0.0/Auction Contract Setup/completionMessage.md

 ## Congratulations!

 Great job!
-Let's move on to the next stage and compile our contracts!
+Let's move on to the next stage and deploy our contract!